MicrosoftDocs/sdk-api/sdk-api-src/content/peerdist/nf-peerdist-peerdistclientstreamread.md

 ### -param lpOverlapped [in]

 Pointer to an <a href="http://go.microsoft.com/fwlink/p/?linkid=131007">OVERLAPPED</a> structure.
 Stream read does not allow the caller to specify the start <b>Offset</b> for the reading.
 The next stream read offset is implicitly maintained per <i>hContentHandle</i>.

-#### - cbMaxNumberOfBytesToRead

-The maximum number of bytes to read.
-If the <i>cbMaxNumberOfBytesToRead</i> is equal to 0, it indicates that the <b>PeerDistClientStreamRead</b> function is  querying the length of available consecutive content byes in the local cache at the current stream read offset.
-The query will neither download content from the peers, nor return the count of bytes present in the peer cache.

 ## -returns